-Some players seem to think they are entitled to a pot, if you get it allin with a set vs a flush draw, you are going to be losing the pot approximately 27% of the time.
+Some players seem to think they are entitled to a pot.
+This is an incorrect mind-set.
+If you get it all-in with a set vs a flush draw, you are going to be losing the pot approximately 27% of the time.
 That’s almost 1/3 of the time.
 Understanding that these things happen frequently in poker is critical to being able to not tilt when you get bad beat.

 As a standard I would recommend raising 3 big blinds + 1 big blind per limper when you are in position.
 When you are out of position you should raise 4 big blinds + 1 big blind per limper.
 So for example, you have 2 limpers and you are sitting in the small blind with Ace Jack, I would raise to 6 big blinds.
 If I was on the button with the same hand, I would raise to 5 big blinds.
 The reason you raise more out of position is two fold.
-First of all, because you are out of position, you want to encourage the pot to be headsup only, you will most likely be raising hands like AJ KQ AQ KJ type hands that play much better with one caller instead of multiple callers.
-The second reason is simple, because you are raising out of position, you are likely to have a strong hand range than if you are raising say on the button, for that reason, you want to get more money into the pot because you have a better hand.
+First of all, because you are out of position, you want to encourage the pot to be heads-up only.
+You will most likely be raising hands like AJ KQ AQ KJ type hands that play much better with one caller instead of multiple callers.
+The second reason is simple.
+Because you are raising out of position, you are likely to have a stronger hand range than if you are raising say on the button.
+For that reason, you want to get more money into the pot because you have a better hand.

 This is a critical realisation.
-You don’t get fish gambling on chess (A game where the most skilled player wins every game).
-The reason fish gamble playing poker is because they are convinced they can win on the days they get lucky, consequently they keep playing in the future despite being long term losing players.
+You don’t get fish gambling on chess (a game where the most skilled player wins every game).
+The reason fish gamble playing poker is because they are convinced they can win on the days they get lucky.
+Consequently they keep playing despite being long-term losing players.
 Variance and bad beats are what keep the fish playing because it gives them hope.
-If the fish were to loose every single hand, how long do you think they would play?
+If the fish were to lose every single hand, how long do you think they would play?
 Not long, that’s right!

 Every single player in the world has a breaking point.
-The breaking point is an imaginary amount of money you have to lose, or situations that have to happen to cause someone to play irrationally.
+The breaking point is an imaginary amount of money you have to lose or situations that have to happen to cause someone to play irrationally.
 The key is to be aware of your emotions and be able to stop playing when you reach that point.
 Remember, poker is supposed to be a fun and profitable way to spend your time.
-Any time in which your not having fun and are not playing your best, its best to quit, take a break, re-group and come back playing stronger, better and more profitably.
+If at any time you are not having fun and are not playing your best, it's best to quit, take a break, re-group and come back playing stronger, better and more profitably.